-When many people think “single parent” they automatically think of the single mom.
-While single moms do make up the majority of single parents, single dads are on the rise.
+Help for single dads is often a low priority for churches.
+When many people think “single parent,” they automatically picture the single mom.
+Although single moms do make up the majority of single parents, single dads are on the rise.

-According to research published in 2013 and released by the Pew Research Social & Demographic Trends in the article “The Rise of Single Fathers” minor children living in a home headed by a single dad has increased about nine-fold since the 1960s.
-In 2011 the number was 2.6 million minor children living with dad.
+According to the article “The Rise of Single Fathers” (from Pew Research Social & Demographic Trends), minor children living in a home headed by a single dad has increased about nine-fold since the 1960s.
+In 2011, about 2.6 million minor children lived with dad.

-The number of children living in single parent households has been on the increase since the seventies when divorce rates began to skyrocket in our country and around the world.
-Men are now beginning to pick up the slack in raising minor children.
-It is estimated that almost one-quarter, or 24%, of single parent homes are now a single dad home.
+The number of children living in single-parent households has been increasing since the 1970s.
+Back then, divorce rates began to skyrocket in America and worldwide.
+Men are now picking up the slack in raising minor children.
+An estimated one-quarter of single-parent homes are now a single-dad home.

 Within the Christian realm, single dads will continue to bring their children to church.
-For the most part my experience has been that single dads are
+In my experience, single dads are:

-- More likely to get their children to church events on time
+- More likely to bring their children to church events on time.

-- More likely themselves to be involved in children’s activities at church such as sponsors or helpers
+- More likely to help with children’s activities at church.

-- Many times likely to scholarship children from other single parent homes for camp or church events where there is a cost involved
+- Many times likely to financially support children from other single-parent homes for camp or church events that cost money.

-- More likely to be matter of fact about religion and explaining denominational beliefs and the plan of salvation to their children
+- More likely to be matter-of-fact about religion and explaining denominational beliefs and salvation to their children.

-I’ve also noticed few churches provide activities and events for single dads or include single dads in church wide activities.
-Many churches make it hard for a single dad to stay involved at church.
-Some churches make it difficult, if not impossible, for a single dad to serve in any ministry within the church.
+But I’ve also noticed something else.
+Few churches provide activities and events for single dads or include them in activities.
+Many churches make it hard for single fathers to stay involved.
+Some churches make it difficult, if not impossible, for single dads to serve.

-- For the most part single dad households are better off financially
+- Most single-dad households are better off financially.

-- Single dads are more likely to be involved in co-habitation
+- Single dads are more likely to cohabitate.

 What does this mean for your church?

-Do I know which children in our children’s area live with a single dad all of the time or half shared time with a single mom?
+- Do I know which kids live with a single dad all the time or half-shared time with a single mom?

-What activities is our church providing for a single dad?
+- What activities is our church providing for single dads?

-Do we provide childcare for men only events?
-Remember single dads who have children have no one to leave the children with at home.
+- Do we provide childcare for men-only events?
+Remember: Single dads have no one to leave the children with at home.

-If the single dad has a daughter, is there a Christian lady who could mentor the daughter, take her shopping for female items?
+- If the single dad has a daughter, can a Christian woman mentor her and take her shopping for female items?

-How do we encourage a single dad to be active in church family?
+- How do we encourage a single dad to be active in the church family?

-Do we encourage kids in single dad homes or do we make it hard for them to feel like part of our children and youth ministries.
+- Do we encourage kids in single-dad homes?
+Or do we make it hard for them to feel like part of our children’s and youth ministries?

-One single dad I interviewed for this article said he doesn’t blame the church because he hesitates to get himself involved.
+One single dad told me he doesn’t blame the church because he’s hesitant to get involved.
 He said, “Many single dads do it to themselves by not participating.
-I mean look at our single parent class on Sunday.
-I’m the only single dad in that class.”
+I mean, look at our single-parent class on Sunday.
+I’m the only single dad there.”